wgbeckmann/whisperServer/README.md

-The repository provides a `Dockerfile` based on the `nvidia/cuda:12.4.0-runtime-ubuntu22.04` image so the server can be run inside a Podman or Docker container:
+The repository provides a `Dockerfile` based on the `nvidia/cuda:12.4.0-runtime-ubuntu22.04` image so the server can be run inside a Podman or Docker container.
+The image installs Python and `ffmpeg` which is required for Whisper:

 ```bash
 podman build -t whisper .